-The low mintage and circumstances of the original distribution make the 1928 Hawaii Sesquicentennial Half Dollar one of the scarcest and most valuable of the early silver commemorative coins.
+The low mintage and circumstances of the original distribution make the 1928 Hawaii Sesquicentennial Half Dollar (Buy on eBay) one of the scarcest and most valuable of the early silver commemorative coins.
 The issue was produced to mark the 150th anniversary of Captain James Cook arriving at the Hawaiian Islands.

 On the obverse of the coin is a portrait of Captain James Cook.
 Along the bottom edge of the design are representations of the eight largest islands.
 Inscriptions include “United States of America”, “In God We Trust”, “Capt.
 James Cook Discoverer of Hawaii”, and “Half Dollar”.
 The reverse of the coin portrays a native chief of Hawaii with his hand extended in welcome.
 Behind him are a coconut tree and grass huts in the distance along the Waikiki Beach.
 The reverse inscriptions include “E Pluribus Unum” and “1778-1923”.